Remove DC component

 |step||Blocks DC components of input signal|

-Create a signal that is a sum of a 15 Hz tone, a 25 Hz tone, and a DC bias.
+Create a signal composed of a 15 Hz tone, a 25 Hz tone, and a DC offset.

 t = (0:0.001:100)'; x = sin(30*pi*t) + 0.33*cos(50*pi*t) + 1;

-For each second of time, use the step method to apply the DC blockers to the input signal.
-By implementing the DC blockers in 1-second increments, you can see the convergence differences among the techniques.
+For each second of time, use the step function to pass the input signal through the DC blockers.
+By implementing the DC blockers in 1 second increments, you can observe differences in the convergence times.

 Plot the input and output data for the three DC blockers for the first second of time and show the mean value for each signal.
-You can see that the FIR and Subtract mean algorithms converge more quickly.
+Looking at the mean values for the three algorithm types, you can see that the FIR and Subtract mean algorithms converge more quickly.

-Create an input signal composed of three tones with a DC bias of 1.
-Set the sampling frequency to 1 kHz and the signal duration to 100 seconds.
+Create an input signal composed of three tones and a DC offset of 1.
+Set the sampling frequency to 1 kHz and set the signal duration to 100 seconds.

 fs = 1000; t = (0:1/fs:100)'; x = sin(30*pi*t) + 0.67*sin(40*pi*t) + 0.33*sin(50*pi*t) + 1;

 Create a DC blocker object with the Algorithm property set to FIR.